September 11, 2017 7 min read

-Open your browser…Now go to Google…Now type in DIY tactical camouflage!
-Yeah…we thought the same thing…Obviously, people are searching for ways to mark up their gear to help them achieve the closest thing to concealment as they can for their hard end use!
-Yes we suppose there are much easier ways to get a cleaner paint job, or make your quest more convienient by purchasing [in this case] an HHV helmet already painted.
+Ballistic helmet camouflage can be one of the most vital parts of concealment.
+People are searching for ways to mark up their gear to help them achieve the closest thing to concealment as they can for their hard end use!
+Yes, we suppose there are much easier ways to get a cleaner paint job or make your quest more convenient by purchasing [in this case] an HHV helmet already painted.

 There are a couple different reasons…These days, there are few Police agencies that can get away with wearing or remotely appearing “militaristic”.
 We all saw the firestorm of press that President Trump received when he simply authorized DRMO’d gear from the military to go to LE agencies in need.
 (We are obviously restraining from going down a political rabbit hole here).
 After we say all of that...the traditional black for LE officers is less than desirable.